tstuefe/JEP387/review/guide/review-guide.md

 ## 1.1.
 High Level Overview

 Metaspace is used to manage memory for class metadata.
-Class metadata are allocated when classes are loaded (mostly) and their lifetime is scoped to that of the loading classloader (mostly).
-Once a class loader gets collected all class metadata it ever accrued get released back to the metaspace allocator.
-This alleviates the need to track individual allocations so we have a buld delete scenario.
+Class metadata are allocated when classes are loaded (mostly).
+Their lifetime is scoped to that of the loading classloader (mostly).
+When a loader gets collected all class metadata it accumulated get released back to the metaspace in one go.
+This removes the need to track individual allocations for the purpose of freeing them - we have a bulk delete scenario.

-Hence, in its core metaspace is a [arena- or region-based allocator](https://en.wikipedia.org/wiki/Region-based_memory_management).
-It is optimized for fast and memory efficient allocation of native memory at the cost of not being able to (easily) arbitrarily delete blocks at random times.
+Therefore metaspace is a [arena- or region-based allocator](https://en.wikipedia.org/wiki/Region-based_memory_management).
+It is optimized for fast, memory efficient allocation of native memory at the cost of not being able to (easily) delete arbitrary blocks.

 __Seen from a very high level:__

 A CLD owns a `MetaspaceArena`.
-From that arena it allocates memory for class metadata and other purposes via cheap efficient pointer bump.
-As they are used up the arenas grow dynamically in semi-coarse steps (tuning the growth size is one of the challenges of a good implementation.)
+From that arena it allocates memory for class metadata and other purposes via pointer bump.
+As it is used up the arena grows dynamically (in semi-coarse steps, whose size is one of the tuning challenges).

-When the CLD is deleted, the arena gets deleted and its memory returned to the metaspace allocator.
+When the CLD is deleted, the arena gets deleted and its memory returned to the metaspace.

 Globally there exist a `MetaspaceContext`: the metaspace context manages the underlying memory at the OS level.
 To arenas it offers a coarse-grained allocation API, where memory is handed out in the form of chunks.
 It also keeps a freelist of said chunks which had been released from deceased arenas.